brandonyee-cs/StockTrackOnline-ARCHIVED/README.md

 ## Features

-- **Easy Access to Information**: STO aims to provide users with a one-stop platform for all investment-related information, excluding news.
+- **Comprehensive Investment Information**: STO is designed to be a comprehensive platform for all investment-related information, excluding news.
 It offers data that is typically only available through premium services.
-This can be useful for investors who want to have all the necessary information at their fingertips without having to subscribe to multiple services.
+This includes detailed stock indicators, financial metrics, and forecasts, providing investors with a wealth of information at their fingertips without the need for multiple subscriptions.

-- **Stock Screener**: STO includes a stock screener that allows users to filter stocks based on certain criteria such as market capitalization and price-to-earnings (P/E) ratio.
-This can be useful for investors who want to narrow down their search to stocks that meet specific requirements.
+- **Stock Screener**: The stock screener feature in STO allows users to filter stocks based on a variety of criteria such as market capitalization, price-to-earnings (P/E) ratio, and more.
+This feature is designed to help investors narrow down their search to stocks that meet specific requirements, making the investment decision process more efficient.

-- **Standard Trading Indicators**: STO calculates various standard trading indicators such as Earnings Per Share (EPS) and Price to Earnings (P/E) ratio.
-These indicators can provide a basic view of the market and are a good starting point for investors who are new to stock trading.

-- **Advanced Trading Indicators**: STO calculates various advanced trading indicators such as Relative Strength Index (RSI), Bollinger Bands, and others.
-These indicators can provide a comprehensive view of the market and can be useful for more experienced investors who want to make more informed trading decisions.
+- **Standard and Advanced Trading Indicators**: STO calculates a wide range of trading indicators, both standard and advanced.
+Standard indicators such as Earnings Per Share (EPS) and Price to Earnings (P/E) ratio provide a basic view of the market, while advanced indicators like Relative Strength Index (RSI), Bollinger Bands, and others offer a more comprehensive view.
+These features cater to both novice and experienced investors, helping them make informed trading decisions.

-- **AI-Based Indicators and Projections**: STO employs multiple Machine Learning models to generate reliable projections for various indicators and share prices.
-This can be useful for investors who want to leverage the power of AI to predict future market trends.
+- **AI-Based Indicators and Projections**: Leveraging the power of Machine Learning, STO generates reliable projections for various indicators and share prices.
+This feature is designed for investors who want to utilize AI technology to predict future market trends, providing them with a competitive edge in the market.

-- **Interactive Graphs**: STO provides interactive graphs for various trading indicators.
-These graphs allow users to visualize the data in a more intuitive way, making it easier to identify trends and patterns.
-This can be useful for investors who want to analyze the performance of a stock over time.
+- **Interactive Graphs**: STO provides interactive graphs for various trading indicators, allowing users to visualize data in an intuitive way.
+This feature makes it easier for investors to identify trends and patterns, aiding in the analysis of a stock's performance over time.

+- **Company Profile**: The CompanyProfile feature provides detailed information about a company, including its financials and key metrics.
+This can be useful for investors who want to understand the fundamentals of a company before investing.

+- **Economic Calendar**: The economicCalendar feature provides information about upcoming economic events that could impact the stock market.
+This can be useful for investors who want to stay informed about market-moving events.

+- **Price Prediction**: The LSTM model in the priceprediction feature uses historical stock price data to predict future prices.
+This can be useful for investors who want to forecast potential price movements.

+- **News**: The news feature (currently in development) will provide the latest news related to a specific stock or the stock market in general.
+This can be useful for investors who want to stay updated on news that could impact their investments.

+- **Social Media Sentiment Analysis**: The upcoming sentiment analysis feature will analyze social media posts to gauge public sentiment towards specific stocks.
+This can be useful for investors who want to understand the market sentiment before making investment decisions.

+## Development:

+### APIs:

-- **Public Sentiment Analysis**: STO uses the Alpha Vantage API to get the sentiment score for a given stock symbol.
+  - **Alpha Vantage API**: Used in the [`news`](STO/news.py) class in [STO/news.py](STO/news.py) to get the sentiment score for a given stock symbol.
 This score is based on the analysis of recent news articles and social media posts about the stock.

-This can be useful for investors who want to understand the public sentiment towards a particular stock.
+  - **News API**: Also used in the [`news`](STO/news.py) class in [STO/news.py](STO/news.py) to retrieve recent news articles about a given stock symbol.

+### Webscraping (Beautiful Soup):

+- **Company Profile**: The [`CompanyProfile`](STO/companyprofile.py) class in [STO/companyprofile.py](STO/companyprofile.py) uses webscraping to gather detailed information about a given company.
+This includes the company's name, industry, description, and more.

-- **News Retrieval**: STO can retrieve recent news articles about a given stock symbol using the News API.
-This can be useful for investors who want to stay updated with the latest news about the stocks they are interested in.
+- **News**: The [`news`](STO/news.py) class in [STO/news.py](STO/news.py) uses webscraping to gather recent news articles about a given stock symbol.
+This information is then used to analyze the public sentiment towards the stock.

+### Libraries:

+Requests, Pandas, Numpy, Pytorch, yFinance, Matplotlib, Flask, Sklearn, Beautiful Soup, PRAW, Tweepy, and TextBlob.

 ## Disclaimer